caiannello/WAV2VGM/README.md

   Or close the window to quit.

+  EXPERIMENTAL STUFF

+  b - Brute-forces OPL config per each frame of the spectrugram.
+THIS TAKES HOURS, and the
+      output files aren't yet in VGM format!
+Also, this experiment requires a "training set" to be generated beforehand, using 'src/make_training_set.py', which also takes hours!

+      The usefulness of the training set for this purpose is dubious as best, since the the matches get further refined using a genetic algorithm, which is always fun, so maybe can just trart with random-everything and skip the search step before doing the genetic stuff.

+      TODO: Use training set for its actual intended purpose, which is to train an AI!

 ```
   Clicking on the displayed spectrogram sets some cursors, but these don't yet
   do anything useful and might even crash the app, but kinda fun to play with.